AI/ML in Digital Pathology and the Software-as-an-IVD Paradigm: 2026 Snapshot

 The Innovators Actually Clearing the IVD Bar 🔗

-Given everything above, the list of companies that have brought true computational pathology through the FDA is short, concrete, and worth looking at head-on.
+The list of companies that have actually brought computational pathology through the FDA is short, concrete, and worth looking at directly rather than through the abstraction of product codes.

-Ibex Medical Analytics (Galen Second Read, K241232, January 2025) is the first 510(k) to use QPN as a predicate.
-It is an important proof-of-concept for the pathway Paige opened: that once a De Novo establishes a regulatory slot, subsequent entrants can come through 510(k) substantial equivalence, provided they respect the scanner/stain constraints and match performance.
+Ibex Medical Analytics (Galen Second Read, K241232, January 2025) became the first 510(k) to clear under QPN, which is the proof point for the broader pathway logic: once a De Novo establishes a regulatory slot, subsequent entrants can come in through substantial equivalence as long as they respect the predicate's scanner-and-stain envelope and match its performance.

-Hologic (Genius Digital Diagnostics System with Genius Cervical AI, DEN210035, January 2024) did for cytology what Paige did for histology, creating the QYV code for cervical cytology AI.
-Because cervical cytology screening is a high-volume, well-structured clinical workflow, this clearance has the potential for broader immediate adoption than the histology WSI De Novos.
+Hologic (Genius Digital Diagnostics System with Genius Cervical AI, DEN210035, January 2024) did for cytology what Paige had done for histology, creating QYV for cervical cytology AI; because cervical screening is the highest-volume routine workflow in the dataset, QYV plausibly carries the broadest near-term adoption ceiling of the three modern WSI/cytology codes.

-Tempus AI (xR IVD, K241868, September 2025) and Biocartis (Idylla CDx MSI Test, P250005, August 2025) anchor the molecular side of the modern pathology AI cohort. xR IVD is a research-use-modified genomic profiling panel taken to IVD, cleared under the PZM product code.
-Idylla CDx MSI is a PMA companion diagnostic for microsatellite instability detection.
+Tempus AI (xR IVD, K241868, September 2025) and Biocartis (Idylla CDx MSI Test, P250005, August 2025) anchor the modern molecular side, with an RUO-to-IVD genomic profiling panel cleared under PZM and a PMA companion diagnostic for microsatellite instability detection, respectively.

 What the Snapshot Suggests About the Next Two Years 🔗